A Culinary Tour of Charleston Never to be Forgotten

 First, grits are supposed to be smooth and creamy, not stiff.

-Second, there are a slew of local restaurants, less nouveau low-country, that locals consider to be “the best”.
+Second, there is a slew of local restaurants, not featured on the Food Network or the Travel Channel which locals consider to be “the best”.

 And third, although rice cultivation was a big money-maker for Charleston, it wasn’t the reason for slavery in the Carolinas.